HelloAttachment/ray-tracing/README.md

 # Ray Tracing
-An electromagnetic ray tracing algorithm that calculates various wireless system parameters.
+A ray tracing algorithm implemented using MATLAB that estimates various wireless system parameters.
+## Usage
+Edit the parameters.m and environment.m files to change the simulation settings.
+Run the main.m file from MATLAB.